All states

 Licensed by the Georgia Composite Medical Board

 Georgia residents can now access GLP-1 medications like semaglutide and tirzepatide through telehealth — without the months-long wait at metro Atlanta obesity clinics or long drives from rural Georgia counties.
-Pallas Health pairs you with a board-certified provider licensed in Georgia who reviews your intake, confirms eligibility on a brief video visit, and if appropriate sends a prescription to a compounding pharmacy that ships to any Georgia address in a few business days.
+Pallas Health pairs you with a board-certified provider licensed in Georgia who reviews your intake — by secure message in most cases — and if appropriate sends a prescription to a compounding pharmacy that ships to any Georgia address in a few business days.

 Telehealth